pyrsia/pyrsia/docs/get_involved/doc_workflow.md

 ## Previewing Changes

-Currently it is only possible to preview your changes locally, you should be following the [contributing guidelines](https://pyrsia.io/docs/get_involved/contributing/#dev-flow) and have worked the repository.
+Currently it is only possible to preview your changes locally, you should be following the [contributing guidelines](https://pyrsia.io/docs/get_involved/contributing/#dev-flow) and have forked the repository.
 To preview the changes:

 1. Fork the [website's repository](https://github.com/pyrsia/pyrsia.github.io) and clone your fork.